DormantLogician/chimera-cmake-template/COMPONENTS.md

 ### Writer
-Function that takes a single structure as an argument, writes data to world, and outputs nothing - cannot contain any testable logic
+Function that takes a single structure as an argument, writes data to world, and outputs nothing - cannot contain any testable logic.

 ### Function
 Function that takes zero or more structures and/or functions as